-Ghee, being a milk product, contains many health benefits that milk contains.
-Milk intolerants are called lactose intolerant as milk content in dairy triggers the food allergy.
-According to research, other than lactose, casein, the milk protein stands responsible for food allergy in some humans.
+Ghee, being a milk product, contains many health benefits that milk offers.
+Milk intolerants are mostly lactose intolerants as milk content in dairy triggers the food allergy.
+According to research, other than lactose and casein, milk protein also stands responsible for food allergies in some humans.

-Dairy products containing less protein and more fat, such as butter and cream, contain very little casein.
+Dairy products containing less protein and more fat, such as butter and cream, usually contain very little casein.
 Clarified butter, or ghee, contains ideally no casein at all.

-Therefore ghee casein relation is almost incoherent, as good quality ghee hardly contains casein milk protein.
+Therefore, ghee casein relation is almost incoherent, as good quality ghee hardly contains casein milk protein.

 Ideally, clarified butter does not contain casein.
-But it is not obviously guaranteed that all ghee products are casein free.
-Want to be sure about the ghee-casein factor?
-Go for organic 100% grass fed cow ghee, where you can be sure about proper casein elimination.
+But it is not guaranteed that all ghee products are casein-free.
+Want to be sure about the ghee casein factor?
+Go for organic grass-fed cow ghee, where you can ensure proper casein elimination.

 What is casein?

-“Caseins are well-defined as proteins that become viscous and precipitated from milk when the pH of milk is adjusted to pH 4.6 at 20°C. WP is the protein remains soluble at pH 4.6 after the precipitation of caseins, and includes β-lactoglobulin (β-Lg), α-lactalbumin (α-La), bovine serum albumin (BSA), immunoglobulin (Ig), and lactoferrin (Lf)”. (https://www.sciencedirect.com/topics/food-science/casein)
+“Caseins are well-defined as proteins that become viscous and precipitated from milk when the pH of milk is adjusted to pH 4.6 at 20°C. WP is the protein that remains soluble at pH 4.6 after the precipitation of caseins and includes β-lactoglobulin (β-Lg), α-lactalbumin (α-La), bovine serum albumin (BSA), immunoglobulin (Ig), and lactoferrin (Lf)”. (https://www.sciencedirect.com/topics/food-science/casein)

-Casein allergy is unlike than lactose intolerance, which happens when a human body doesn’t make adequate of the enzyme lactase.
+Casein allergy is unlike lactose intolerance, which happens when the human body doesn’t make adequate of the enzyme lactase.